Valery Gerasimov: Personal life

-Gerasimov is married and has a son.
+Gerasimov is married and has a son and a daughter.
+His son also became a military officer.

 Sanctions

 Gerasimov was sanctioned by the British government in 2014.
 In April 2014, Gerasimov was added to the list of persons against whom the European Union introduced sanctions "in respect of actions undermining or threatening the territorial integrity, sovereignty and independence of Ukraine".
 In May 2014, Canada, Liechtenstein, and Switzerland added Gerasimov to their sanctions listed because of Russian interference in Ukraine and his responsibility for the massive Russian troop deployment next to the Russia–Ukraine border and his inability to reduce the tensions with Ukraine which are associated with these Russian troop deployments.
 In September 2014, Australia placed Gerasimov on their Ukraine related sanctions list.

 On 25 February 2022, the United States added Gerasimov to the Specially Designated Nationals and Blocked Persons List.